loftwah/shop.grindmodecypher.com/wp-content/plugins/email-log/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v2.4.5 – (2021-04-13) =
+- Fix: Don't override WordPress plugin update in base plugin.

+= v2.4.4 – (2021-03-28) =
+- Tweak: Use the jQuery UI that is bundled with WordPress.
+- Tweak: Don't load add-on information from a local json file.

 = v2.4.3 – (2020-10-09) =
 - New: Added `el_log_time_display_format` filter to change the email log display time.